Course Structure & Content

 Postgraduate Diploma Child Protection and Welfare

-The Postgraduate Diploma runs for one academic year, from late October to May.
+The Postgraduate Diploma runs for one academic year, from September to May.
 Students attend the university full-time for one week per month over nine consecutive months.
 It is also expected that the equivalent of one day per week in the participant's agency is spent on course-related work.

 The programme consists of the following modules: